-Performance outcomes are reported regularly to the Executive Leadership Team, Directorate Management Teams, managers, staff and the public.
+Performance outcomes are reported regularly to the Executive Leadership Team, Directorate Management Teams, managers, staff, and the public.
 On a monthly basis performance is reported to directorates and operational staff.
 On a quarterly basis detailed reports are reported to the Executive Leadership Team and the Audit and Governance Committee and then made publicly available.
-This framework has been externally assessed and validated by the Authority's external auditors, Mazars, to ensure it provides a realistic, reliable and transparent view of the Authority's performance.
+This framework has been externally assessed by the Authority's external auditors, Forvis Mazars LLP to ensure it provides a realistic, reliable, and transparent view of the Authority's performance.

 Procedures are in place to enable Internal Audit to report on a regular basis to the Audit and Governance Committee on the effectiveness of the organisation's system of internal control and provide recommendations for improvement.
 Internal Audit performance is measured against standards agreed by management and Elected Members.
-These indicators were met for 2022/23.
+These indicators were met for 2023/24.

 On an annual basis, as prescribed in the National Framework for Fire and Rescue Services in England 2018, the Authority publishes its Annual Statement of Assurance which provides a summary and assurance on the operational, financial and governance arrangements within the Authority.
-The latest statement was published in November 2022.
+The latest statement was published in November 2023.

-Other review bodies external to the Authority make regular reports on compliance with our statutory duties, operational arrangements and the efficiency and effectiveness of the Authority.
+Other review bodies external to the Authority makes regular reports on compliance with our statutory duties, operational arrangements and the efficiency and effectiveness of the Authority.

 In 2018 the Government introduced an inspection framework for all Fire Services led by His Majesty's Inspectorate of Constabulary and Fire and Rescue Services (HMICFRS).
-The Brigade was inspected by the Inspectorate in 2019 and achieved a rating of 'GOOD' for each of the three pillars of Effectiveness, Efficiency and People.
-Our second inspection by HMICFRS took place throughout May and June 2022, with the Brigade maintaining the rating of 'GOOD' across all three pillars.
+The Brigade was inspected by the Inspectorate in 2022 and achieved a rating of 'GOOD' for each of the three pillars of Effectiveness, Efficiency and People.
+A further inspection is anticipated to take place during the Autumn of 2024.